 Incorporating in North Carolina is not just for large companies with many employees.
 Every business owner should carefully consider the advantages of incorporating, setting up an Limited Liability Company (LLC), or using another type of business entity.
+Incorporation offers a variety of tax advantages, liability protection, flexibility of management, and most importantly provides protection for business owners.

 There are two primary considerations in making the decision to incorporate or set up an LLC: